kanisterio/kanister/docs/tasks/logs.rst

         name: default
   EOF

-Head over to the *Explore* pane on Grafana.
+Head over to the *Explore* pane in the Grafana UI.

 Ensures that the ``Loki`` data source is selected.